- Protect the health and safety of students and staff - physical, emotional, and mental

 - Parents/guardians will not be allowed to wait with/for students on playground/arrival/dismissal/staging location

-Staff are expected to wear masks and/or face shields while in the school building with students.
+Staff are expected to wear face masks while in the school building with students.

 - Staff will assist in the supervision of students during arrival/dismissal.

 - Staff will reteach expectations for universal precautions during arrival/dismissal.

 Office/Check in-Out Areas:

 - Office staff will utilize signage, physical distancing, floor signs, and mobile plexiglass barriers.